The Looking Glass Platform

 The deterministic models used in Looking Glass are very accurate, but they are also computationally expensive.

-Project Looking Glass solves the expense of running these models with the Distributed Compute Protocol (DCP).
+Project Looking Glass uses the Distributive Compute Protocol (DCP) to cut down on compute costs.
 DCP enables models to be run across thousands of underutilized computers on local university or municipal networks, removing the need for expensive cloud services.
 DCP is provided at no cost to academic institutions.

 The Looking Glass Consortium

 Started in May 2020, Project Looking Glass is supported by a diverse group of partners.
-They remain committed to its development, helping communities around the world advocate for more localized, data-driven COVID-19 transition strategies.
+The Looking Glass consortium remains committed to its development, helping communities around the world advocate for more localized, data-driven COVID-19 transition strategies.